richafnu/Viva/Viva/learning/configure-saba-content-source.md

 > For Saba Cloud integration, you need to have a sabacloud.com domain in your Host URL.
 If you have a different domain name, you need to raise a support ticket to allow your domain name.

 > [!NOTE]
-> Currently, all the users within an organization can discover all the tenant-specific courses but they're only be able to consume the courses that they have access to.
+> Currently, all the users within an organization can discover all the tenant-specific courses but they're only able to consume the courses that they have access to.
 User-specific content discovery based on roles and permissions is planned for future releases.

 ## Learner record sync